Date of Award

 Health information technology, electronic health records, Muskie School of Public Service

 Health Information Technology (HIT) is an overarching framework that describes the management of health information across various computerized systems and the secure exchange between consumers, providers, government, and insurers.
 It has been viewed as a promising tool for improving the overall quality, safety and efficiency of the health delivery system (Chaudhry et al., 2006).
 This capstone examines the problem of urban rural divide in the process of Health IT adoption especially with regard to Electronic Health Records (EHRs).
 This paper also tracks the progress made during years 2009 to 2013 to the process of Electronic Health Record adoption in the United States.

 Gokhale, Pranav, "The Path to Health Information Technology Adoption: How Far Have We Reached?"
 (2013).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 23.